 Foreign Currency Exchange Rate Risks.
 A portion of our expenses, primarily labor expenses and certain supplier contracts, are denominated in New Israeli Shekels ("NIS").
 As a result, we have significant exposure to the risk of fluctuating exchange rates with the U.S. Dollar ("USD"), our primary reporting currency.
-During the period January 1, 2018 through June 30, 2018, the USD has fluctuated by approximately 5.3% against the NIS.
-During the period January 1, 2017 through December 31, 2017, the USD fluctuated by approximately (9.8%) against the NIS.
-Continuing devaluation of the US dollar against the NIS will result in higher operating costs from NIS denominated expenses.
+During the period January 1, 2018 through September 30, 2018, the USD has fluctuated by approximately 4.6% against the NIS (the USD has strengthened relative to the NIS).
+By contrast, during the period January 1, 2017 through December 31, 2017, the USD fluctuated by approximately (9.8%) against the NIS (the USD weakened relative to the NIS).
+Continued strenthening of the US dollar against the NIS will result in lower operating costs from NIS denominated expenses.
 To date, we have not hedged any of our currency exchange rate risks, but we may do so in the future.

 Interest Rate Risk.
 Our exposure to market risk relates to our cash and investments.
 We maintain an investment portfolio of short term bank deposits and money market funds.
 The securities in our investment portfolio are not leveraged, and are, due to their very short-term nature, subject to minimal interest rate risk.
 We currently do not hedge interest rate exposure.
 Because of the short-term maturities of our investments, we do not believe that a change in market interest rates would have a significant negative impact on the value of our investment portfolio except for reduced income in a low interest rate environment.
-At June 30, 2018, we had cash, cash equivalents and short-term bank deposits, inclusive of restricted cash, of approximately \$6,458,000.
-The weighted average annual interest rate related to our cash and cash equivalents for the six months ended June 30, 2018 was approximately 0.10%.
+At September 30, 2018, we had cash, cash equivalents and short-term bank deposits, long term bank deposits, inclusive of restricted cash, of approximately \$6,656.
+The weighted average annual interest rate related to our cash and cash equivalents for the nine months ended September 30, 2018 was approximately 0.13%.